pubkey/rxdb/docs-src/rx-attachment.md

         data,   // (string|Blob|Buffer) data of the attachment type    // (string) type of the attachment-data like 'image/jpeg' },
-    true // (boolean, optional) skipIfSame:If true and attachment already exists with same data, the write will be skipped );
+    true // (boolean, optional, default=true) skipIfSame:If true and attachment already exists with same data, the write will be skipped
+);
 ```